contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where `(hover-style:)` couldn't actually override the default hover colour for links of any kind, due to a CSS conflict.
  * Fixed a bug where certain changers, like `(for:)`, caused a crash when attached to a command (like a `(print:)` macro, or a passage link).
  * Fixed a bug where closing an `(alert:)`, `(confirm:)` or `(prompt:)` dialog box when there was an `(event:)` hook in the passage would cause a crash.
+ * Fixed a bug where revision changers like `(replace:)`, as well as `(enchant:)`, could affect text inside transitioning-out passages (including the passage itself, with `?passage`), which was noticeable when `(t8n-depart:)` was used with a passage link and the incoming passage contained one of those macros.
  * Fixed a bug where trying to use datanames with certain unusual types of data (changers, commands, datatypes) would give a bad Javascript error message instead of the intended error message.
  * Fixed a bug where the CSS used to position the new pure HTML dialogs didn't work on certain old browser versions.
  * Now, consecutive line breaks (which Harlowe reduces the cumulative height of) at the start of a passage are no longer the wrong height while that passage transitions in.
 (To handle this, consecutive line breaks are now made into `<tw-consecutive-br>` elements instead of `<br data-cons>` elements.)